khusanov-m/JavaScript-Coding-Challenges/README.md

 Includes solutions to the challenges:

 strict.js mode | functions (arrow; ordinary) | output methods (""; ``; '') | loops (for; while)

+**03 Developer-Skills**

+Include only one challenge to solve with developer skills such as dividing problem into sub-problems, use consoole to see output, algorithm and pseidocode